If your cat is struggling with diarrhea, you’re not alone. There are so many reasons for diarrhea in cats, and so many reasons to want it to stop.

 In Colorado, the most common parasites we see in adult cats are tapeworms.
 These look like small, white rice segments in your cat’s poop, and are more common in outdoor cats who like to hunt.

 - Inappropriate diet.
 For years, we’ve been feeding cats the wrong diet in the form of kibble.
 Cats do better on a more species specific diet, which is higher in protein and lower in carbs.
 In the world of commercial foods, this looks like canned or raw food.
-The wrong diet can cause inflammation and diarrhea.
+The wrong diet can cause inflammation and diarrhea in cats.
 Cats are carb junkies, so removing kibble from their diet can be tricky and they might protest.
 You can learn more about how to successfully remove kibble from your cat’s diet in my article here.

 - GI disease.
 Cats are especially prone to GI diseases, which can be exacerbated when feeding the wrong diet.
 Often, the first symptom of these diseases is diarrhea.